 We all like to take time out and submerge ourselves in a good book.
-So at iPhotography this got us thinking, is there any way we can show our appreciation to our favourite reads by photographing books?
+At iPhotography this got me thinking, is there any way we can show our appreciation to our favourite reads by photographing books?

 Just don’t do it guys.
 Even if your camera allows you to change the ISO and aperture and shutter speed settings.
 It’s something we wouldn’t recommend doing.
 Why I hear you ask?

-Photographing books under artificial light can cause several problems:
+Photographing books under artificial light can cause several problems…

-- Secondly, the surface of your book will cause you to get those ‘blinding’ yellow/white spots which is caused by the reflective surface, which will effectively ruin your photo.
+Firstly, it makes your book pages look yellow.
+Secondly, the surface of your book will cause you to get those ‘blinding’ yellow/white spots that are caused by the reflective surface, which will effectively ruin your photo.

 Additionally, if you don’t get the alignment or position off the book right, it throws everything off and causes the image to look wonky.

-Take photographs from as many different angles as you can, like you would normally.
+Take photographs from as many different angles as you can, as you would normally.
 The angle is vital when photographing books and you want it to be as visually exciting as possible and not just an unappealing heap of old books.

-If you have a series or collection of books you wish to photograph, really think about the placement and order of them before you start shooting.
-So why not start by sorting them into piles in order of colour: this will help bring together the entire photograph collectively so it doesn’t look messy and helps balance out the finished image.
+Start by sorting them into piles in order of colour: this will help bring together the entire photograph collectively, so it doesn’t look messy and helps balance out the finished image.

 This is because you need to make sure your viewers get the instant ‘ colour pop’ from the books and not the background, kind of defeats the point if your eyes are drawn to the background and not the books, doesn’t it?

-Of course, if all your books are monochrome, you may choose to get your fix of colour in the background and incorporate it that way so the image isn’t bland and boring.
+Of course, if all your books are monochrome, you may choose to get your fix of colour in the background and incorporate it that way, so the image isn’t bland and boring.

 Editing is entirely up to yourself and what you feel comfortable doing.
-With this type of photography it doesn’t require heap loads of editing anyway.
+With this type of photography, it doesn’t require heap loads of editing anyway.
 Think of it like someone who’s pretty.

 It’s the same with editing, just simple steps like adjusting the brightness if the natural lighting wasn’t strong enough that day or vice versa if you get a really sunny day and need to dim the lighting slightly.
 Or possibly adding a filter or playing with the saturation, little steps to give your image a nice finish.